Jurojin (band): Music

-Jurojin occasionally perform a variety of acoustic shows, during which the band focuses primarily on its Eastern and acoustic influences that prominently feature the Tabla.
+Jurojin occasionally performed a variety of acoustic shows, during which the band focused primarily on its Eastern and acoustic influences that prominently feature the Tabla.
 In an interview with TotalRock radio in the UK, guitarist Nicolas Rizzi stated that though some of their album tracks feature in these sets, the bulk of songs performed tend to be primarily acoustic songs and never feature in their heavy sets.
 These are sometimes instrumental, with expanded or reduced lineups and various guest musicians.